 Ophthalmoplegic migraine symptoms are characterized by "palsy of one among the three ocular motor nerves."

-Approximately one-third of migraine sufferers also experience an aura with all or some of their attacks.
+Approximately one-third of people living with migraine also experience an aura with all or some of their attacks.
 The migraine aura is the second stage of the migraine process following the prodrome.
 According to the International Classification of Headache Disorders (ICHD), migraine aura is also a specific sub-type of migraine with its own diagnostic criteria.

 The aura is most commonly known for the distorted visual problems, but this phase can include other sensory disturbances such as nausea or touch sensitivity.